JarrettR/QuickJoint/README.md

 ## Installation

+To install, in Inkscape, go to `Edit > Preferences > System` and take note of the `User extensions` folder.

+On my machine, it was `C:\Users\Jarrett\AppData\Roaming\inkscape\extensions`.
+I had to create the `inkscape\extensions` folders myself, due to the way I'd installed Inkscape.

-Copy the two main files, `quickjoint.inx` and `quickjoint.py` into your `Inkscape/share/extensions folder`, where-ever that is.
-Mine is in `C:\Program Files`.
+Copy the two main files, `quickjoint.inx` and `quickjoint.py` into that folder, and restart Inkscape.

-This probably requires Inkscape 0.91 or newer.
+This extension requires Inkscape 0.91 or newer.
 There were some great changes in the last couple versions, old copies of Inkscape should be upgraded regardless!

 ## Contributing